npm/npm/README.md

 ## Using npm Programmatically

+Although npm can be used programmatically, the CLI's API is meant for use by the CLI *only*, and no guarantees are made regarding its fitness for any other purpose.
+The semantic version of npm refers the the CLI itself, rather than the underlying API.
+The CLI API will not necessarily remain stable even though the NPM semver indicates no breaking changes have been made.

-If you would like to use npm programmatically, you can do that.
+If you want to use npm to reliably perform some task, the safest thing to do is to invoke the `npm` command with appropriate arguments.

-It's not very well documented, but it *is* rather simple.
+If you still would like to use npm programmatically, it is possible.
+The API is neither very well documented nor guaranteed to be stable, but it *is* rather simple.

 Most of the time, unless you actually want to do all the things that npm does, you should try using one of npm's dependencies rather than